Spirit (Depeche Mode album): Commercial performance

 Spirit debuted at number five on the UK Albums Chart with 23,658 units sold in its first week, becoming the band's 17th top-10 album in the United Kingdom.
 The following week, it dropped out of the top 10 to number 17 with sales of 5,658 copies.
 The album debuted at number five on the US Billboard 200, selling 64,000 album-equivalent units (62,000 in pure album sales).
 Even though Spirit's first week of sales wasn't as successful as Delta Machine's in the United Kingdom, Spirit's first week outperformed Delta Machine's first week of sales in the United States by 12,000 album-equivalent units.

 Track listing

-All lead vocals by Dave Gahan, except where noted.

 Personnel

 Credits adapted from the liner notes of Spirit.